Let's give meaning to it all.

 heap: dict[int, jvm.Value]

-frames: Stack[Frame]
+frames: Stack[Frame]or

 In Python